On capacities of the two-user union channel with complete feedback: Introduction

 For each of the above capacity regions, say $\cC$, research has been devoted to the \emph{average capacity} which can be understood as the maximal rate per user at which the information can be transmitted.
 Because $\cC$ is convex and symmetric with respect to the line $R_1 = R_2$, the average capacity $R(\cC)$ can also be defined as $\sup\dset{R}{(R,R)\in\cC}$.
 The point $(R(\cC), R(\cC))$ is known as the equal-rate point or the symmetric rate point in the existing literature.

 The channel capacity region for a discrete memoryless multiple-access channel without feedback has been fully characterized by Alswede~\cite{ahlswede1973multi} and Liao~\cite{liao1972multiple}.
 For the two-user union channel without feedback, the average channel capacity $R(\cE) = 1 - \frac{q-1}{2q\log_2q}$ has been determined by Chang and Wolf~\cite{chang1981t}.
 Much less is known for the average zero-error capacity $R(\cO)$ of the two-user union channel without feedback.
 For $q = 2$, there is no better upper bound other than the trivial $R(\cO)\le R(\cE) = 0.75$, while the current record lower bound is $R(\cO) \ge \frac{1}{12}\log_2 240 = 0.65891$ due to Mattas and \"Osterg{\aa}rd~\cite[Section III]{mattas2005new} obtained by computer searches.
 For $q\ge 3$, several constructions provided by Chang and Wolf~\cite[Section III]{chang1981t} imply that $R(\cO) \ge \frac{1}{4}\left(1+\log_q(q^2-q+1)\right)$ for all $q \ge 2$, $R(\cO) \ge \log_q\left(\frac{1}{2}(q+1)\right)$ for odd $q$ and $R(\cO) \ge \log_q\left(\frac{1}{2}\sqrt{q(q+2)}\right)$ for even $q$.
-We emphasize that the situation is completely different when the senders are required to use the same encoding functions.
-We refer the readers to \cite{lindstrom1969determination} for the best construction, to \cite{cohen2001binary} in connection with the binary $B_2$-sequences, and to \cite{gao2014new} for large input alphabet.
+The variation where the senders are required to use the same encoding functions was studied in various context.
+We refer the readers to \cite{lindstrom1969determination} for the best code construction when the size of the input alphabet is $2$, to \cite{cohen2001binary} for the connection with the binary $B_2$-sequences, and to \cite{gao2014new} for large input alphabet.
+The generalization, in which more than $2$ users have access to the channel, was recently investigated in \cite{MR3418936} and \cite{MR3724426}.

-Gaarder and Wolf~\cite{gaarder75} showed that feedback may increase the channel capacity region.
-They used the two-user binary adder channel as a demonstrating example and developed a simple two-stage coding strategy.
-Using the concept of superposition coding Cover and Leung~\cite{cover1981achievable} characterized a subset of the channel capacity region $\cE_f$ for a class of discrete memoryless multiple-access channels.
-This subset was later shown to be exactly $\cE_f$ by Willems~\cite{willems1982feedback}.
+Gaarder and Wolf~\cite{gaarder75} demonstrated that feedback may increase the channel capacity region.
+They used the two-user binary adder channel as an example and developed a simple two-stage coding strategy.
+Using the concept of superposition coding Cover and Leung~\cite{cover1981achievable} characterized a subset of the channel capacity region $\cE_f$ for the discrete memoryless multiple-access channels with complete feedback.
+This subset was later shown to be exactly $\cE_f$ by Willems~\cite{willems1982feedback} for the class of the channels where one of the inputs is determined by the other input and the output.
 Their results are paraphrased as the following theorem in the special case that the channel is the two-user union channel.

 \begin{theorem}[Theorem 1 of Cover and Leung~\cite{cover1981achievable} and Theorem of Willems~\cite{willems1982feedback}] The channel capacity region $\cE_f$ of the two-user union channel using input alphabet $[q]$ with complete feedback is the convex hull of all $(R_1,R_2)$ satisfying